-Can a school search a student?
+Can a school official search a student?

 The Fourth Amendment protects you against unreasonable searches and seizures.
 Does this apply to students at school?
 Yes.
 Does it mean that your locker or backpack are off-limits to school personnel?
 No.